IIIF/api/source/api/discovery/0.1/index.md

 Activities are used to describe the state of the publisher by recording each individual change, in the order that they occur.
 The changes described are the creation, modification and deletion of IIIF Presentation API resources, primarily Collections and Manifests.
 If the consuming application is aware of all of the changes that took place at the publisher, it would have full knowledge of the set of resources available.
 The focus on IIIF Collections and Manifests is because these are the main access points to published content and references to descriptive metadata about that content, however Activities describing changes to other resources could also be published in this way.

-The resources available via the Presentation API do not have descriptive metadata fields suitable for indexing beyond a full text search.
+The Presentation API does not directly include descriptive metadata fields suitable for indexing beyond a full text search.
+The data intentionally lacks the semantics needed to construct indexes needed to enable advanced or fielded search.
 Instead, they link to external documents using the `seeAlso` property that can have richer and domain-specific information about the content being presented.
 For example, a museum object might have a `seeAlso` reference to a CIDOC-CRM or LIDO description, while a bibliographic resource might reference a Dublin Core or MODS description.
 These external descriptions should be used when possible to provide interfaces giving access to more precise matching algorithms.

 This specification describes three levels of conformance that build upon each other in terms of functionality enabled and precision of the information published.
 Sets of changes are published in pages, which are then collected together in a collection per publisher.
-Care has been take to allow the implementation of all levels to be done in as static a way as possible, rather than requiring dynamic access to a database.
+To reduce barriers to implementation, care has been take to allow the implementation of all levels using only static files on a web server, rather than requiring dynamic access to a database.

 ### 2.1.
 Listing Resources and their Changes